 I am the author of three middle-grade children's books, and I blog on the side.
 My favorite topics are movies, writing, and pop culture.

 My favorite villains, though, are the ones that reform, even for a moment, to stop their evil ways and help or spare the hero.
 There is nothing more satisfying than watching a villain cross over and change their ways.
 It gives off a feeling of pride and hope to the viewer that maybe we can all change and become better.
-Here are some situations where a villain chooses the right path.
-Please note, some of the pictures and captions contain possible spoilers.
+Here are some situations where bad guys turn good.

 Maybe they were led to believe something that wasn’t true.
 Maybe they didn’t know the full story or misinterpreted something they saw or heard.
 Perspective and how information is processed can shape a character’s entire mindset and even change their life.

 This dynamic is amplified in films, sometimes escalating to life or death battles.
 Then, just as the villain is about to strike down the hero, the hero reminds them of this close relationship.
 Then, they lower their sword, pull their punch, or back down from the fight.

 Captain America Reminding Bucky that they are Friends

 By the end of their story, they are ready to make up for it all in some small way.
 Sometimes that involves going as far as self-sacrifice.
 This can make the character’s death that much more poignant in that they never get to see the end result of their good deed.
 Instead, they die with peace of mind and a little bit of their humanity restored.

 When two people are on even playing field but only one is getting ahead, that jealousy can cause a villain to emerge on one side, and the villain is so consumed by their own failures that they begin to obsess over bringing the hero down to their level.
 So, it’s a relief when these characters see the error of their ways and decide to help out the hero, even if it’s just temporarily.
 This raises them up to an even higher standard than the hero in this moment since not even the hero is likely to help them out while the villain is down, but the villain does the right thing and picks up the hero when they fall.

 A villain can be more of a foil for the hero when the hero just rubs them the wrong way.
 They can make the hero’s life a nightmare while they try to prove themselves worthy of their hero status.
 Then, the hero succeeds in proving themselves, and the villain finally does deem them worthy.
 As a result, they team up to take on a bigger villain as equals.

-The Villain is a Mindless Slave to a Greater Evil
+The villain is a mindless slave to a greater evil.

 It’s most satisfying when a character finally resists their evil boss and does the right thing out of spite.
 Even if outside forces, such as a hero, free them from their bonds, it’s interesting to illustrate that this character is not fueled by evil by showing them automatically stopping their evil ways or even aiding the hero in saving the day.

-Humans are complex beings, and our motivations are not always clear to ourselves or others.
+Humans are complex, and our motivations are not always clear to ourselves or others.
 These many aspects of ourselves are well-represented in movie villains, and when we watch one break through their own insecurities, jealousies, and motivations to do the right thing, we can take that information and apply it to the decisions we make in our own lives, even when we are at our lowest and angriest.

 MG Singh emge from Singapore on December 21, 2017: